Eco-Farm Stay tiny houses

 Water, air, and land stewardship are all part of our farm- stay experiences and perhaps one of the most important is the world of our pollinators.
 The food we produce, the grasses and trees that feed animals and shade our planet cannot exist with the relationship to millions of tiny creature going about their business.
 This theme is bases on letting you inside that tiny world.

-The Bee Keeper is about experiencing a space that is about the natural world.
+The Adventurist is about experiencing a space that is about the natural world.

 Like our sky, this little space offers a view into our wild.
 You will find art, books, and inspiration to stretch your mind and relax your heart.
 Bring your yoga mat, or take an easy bike ride around our bike and walking ponds.
 Bring your camera and capture a moment of awe or borrow our telescope for viewing unobstructed night skies.